syntithenai/fastapi_restify/README.md

 The project uses pydantic to map incoming request body data into a storage format.

 The project provides
-- File database implementing list, get, insert, update, delete
+- File database implementing list, get, insert, update, replace,  delete
-- Mongo database implementing list, get, insert, update, delete
+- Mongo database implementing list, get, insert, update, replace, delete
-- FastAPI router with routes for each HTTP verb get, post, put, delete
+- FastAPI router with routes for each HTTP verb get, post, put, patch, delete
 - Authentication helpers including a FastAPI router for login and create user plus a token_listener dependancy for ensuring login on a route

 This project is based on the example provided by https://github.com/Youngestdev/fastapi-mongo.